derailed/hangman/README.md

 This application is driven via a CLI which connects to the Hangman service and tracks game progress and status.

-This demo application is deployed via Kubernetes and leverages an [Istio](http://istio.io) service mesh to orchestrate the cluster and manage inter-service communication by dialing various knobs.
+The demo is deployed via Kubernetes and leverages an [Istio](http://istio.io) service mesh to orchestrate the cluster.
+Inter-service communication can be dialed in by injecting envoys policies in the cluster.

 The CLI connects to the Hangman service to start new games and issue guesses.
 The game service tracks the game state as a user takes turn to guess a word.
 Words are provided by